May 26

 So you’ve listed a job (on Poached, naturally) and have arranged for some interviews for that open position that’s been haunting your schedule.
 An important part of any hiring process is the questions you ask your candidates.

 A good question tells you something about the candidate that you might not be able to learn otherwise.
-The best questions open up a dialogue between the candidate and yourself that will lead to a successful hire.
-Since we can’t all be google and ask how many grains of salt does it take to fill a salt shaker, we decided to ask some restaurant managers what their favorite interview questions are.
+The best interview questions hiring managers can ask are ones that open up a dialogue between the candidate and yourself that will lead to a successful hire.

 Jim Goodall